CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 All of this happens in the `optimize-lbl` task.
 Contrary to all the other tasks we used here, this one is defined inside the same file as workflow and consists of the following steps:

+- `optimize-variational-circuit` - finds optimal parameters for the circuit.
 - `generate-random-ansatz-params` - creates random initial parameters for the new layer.
 - `combine-ansatz-params` - creates one "params" object by combining parameters from previous layers with the newly created ones.
-- `optimize-variational-circuit` - finds optimal parameters for the circuit.
-- `decrement-n-layers` – decrements the layer counter.
-- `check-if-done` – checks if layer counter is equal to zero.
-- `optimize-lbl` - launches the whole task again depending on the output of the previous step.
+- `optimize-lbl` - launches the whole task again depending on if there are still more layers to optimize over